G-String-Legacy/G_String/CONTRIBUTOR_GUIDELINE.md

 ### Where can I go for help?

-If you need help, you can ask questions gy visting onethe appropriate [discussion forums](../../discussions).
+If you need help, you can ask questions gy visting one of the appropriate [discussion forums](../../discussions).

 ### What does the Code of Conduct mean for me?